 Chemistry (ACS Certified)

 The Bachelor of Science in Chemistry at the University of Michigan-Dearborn is fully accredited by the American Chemical Society (ACS).
 This program is designed primarily for students who intend to go into Chemistry as a profession or who plan to continue their studies at the graduate level.
-A student may earn a Bachelor of Science degree in chemistry by completing the prerequisite, major, and cognate courses and by fulfilling the Dearborn Discovery Core (DDC) and graduation requirements.
+A student may earn a Bachelor of Science degree in chemistry by completing the prerequisite, major courses and by fulfilling the Dearborn Discovery Core (DDC) and graduation requirements.

 Prerequisites to the Major

-Chemistry majors must complete the following 40 credit hours of prerequisite courses.
+Chemistry majors must complete the following 42 credit hours of prerequisite courses.
 These courses should be completed early in the student's four-year curriculum.

 Code | Title | Credit Hours |